Confidence-Uncertainty Boundary Calibration for Bayesian Deep Learning in Medical Image Analysis: Experiments

-A Near-\ac{OOD} test set was constructed from the NIH ChestX-ray14 dataset~\cite{wang2017chestxray}.
-Unlike standard Far-\ac{OOD} benchmarks that utilize semantically distinct natural images, the evaluation focuses on the more challenging task of distinguishing between clinically distinct thoracic pathologies within the same imaging domain.
+An external near-\ac{OOD} stress test was constructed from the NIH ChestX-ray14 dataset~\citep{wang2017chestxray} to evaluate the framework's response to distributional shifts.
+Unlike standard Far-\ac{OOD} benchmarks that utilize semantically distinct natural images, this evaluation focuses on non-target thoracic findings within the same chest radiography domain.

-This setup presents high complexity because the \ac{OOD} samples share identical anatomical structure and grayscale imaging characteristics with the \ac{ID} data.
-Five pathology categories (Pneumothorax, Emphysema, Fibrosis, Nodule/Mass, and Atelectasis), characterized by structural deformations or chronic tissue alterations, exhibit radiological patterns with minimal overlap in imaging appearance compared to pneumonia and COVID-19.
-The composition is detailed in Table~\ref{tab:ood_composition}.
+This setup presents high complexity because the \ac{OOD} samples share similar anatomical structure and grayscale radiographic appearance with the \ac{ID} data.
+Five pathological categories (Pneumothorax, Emphysema, Fibrosis, Nodule/Mass, and Atelectasis) --none present in the \ac{ID} label set-- were selected based on sufficient sample availability.
+The detailed composition of the \ac{OOD} dataset is detailed in Table~\ref{tab:ood_composition}.